vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 populateProductConfigurationAsync
 setConfigurableProductOptionsAsync

-Here is list of actions that will be used in 1.13 in product module: product/doPlatformPricesSync product/single product/checkConfigurableParent
+Here is list of actions that are used from 1.12 in product module: product/doPlatformPricesSync product/single product/checkConfigurableParent